-- 8.45 All equipment provided to clients must be in good, safe condition and be available for inspection. - 8.46 The availability of riding hats should be ascertained, and their overall appearance should be assessed.
-Riding hats must always meet the current required Health and Safety standards and be worn when mounted. - 8.47 Any riding hats provided must be stored, clean and fit for purpose, with clearly documented records of regular safety checks.
-Any further examination of hats and other riding apparel is a Health and Safety issue, and is the joint responsibility of the proprietor of the Riding Establishment and the local authority. - 8.48 The inspector is not equipped to detect fine cracks in the hat's structure which may render it unserviceable, and on this basis should not give the impression that hats have "passed" the inspection. - 8.49 A written procedure must be available and implemented for the safe use of riding wear where horses are used on public roads and spaces, including: - b. riding hats; - c. riding boots; - d. gloves; - e. body protectors; and - f.
-Hi-Viz clothing. - 8.50 It must be mandatory that riding hats are worn at all times when mounted.
+- 8.45 All equipment provided to clients must be in good, safe condition, and be available for inspection. - 8.46 The availability of riding hats should be ascertained, and their overall appearance should be assessed.
+Riding hats must always meet the current required health and safety standards and be worn when mounted. - 8.47 Any riding hats provided must be stored, clean, and fit for purpose, with clearly documented records of regular safety checks.
+Any further examination of hats and other riding apparel is a health and safety issue and is the joint responsibility of the proprietor of the riding establishment and the local authority. - 8.48 The inspector is not equipped to detect fine cracks in the hat's structure which may render it unserviceable, and on this basis should not give the impression that hats have "passed" the inspection. - 8.49 A written procedure must be available and implemented for the safe use of riding wear where horses are used on public roads and spaces, including: - a.
+Riding hats; - b.
+Riding boots; - c.
+Gloves; - d.
+Body protectors; and - e.
+High visibility clothing. - 8.50 It must be mandatory that riding hats are worn at all times when mounted.